Ultra-high quality two-dimensional electron systems

 {\bf Methods}

 {\bf Sample preparation}

 All of our samples are grown on 2-inch-diameter GaAs substrates in the vacuum chamber setup shown in Fig. 1(a).
-The substrates are outgassed for 30 minutes at $T\simeq610$ \textdegree C in an As beam flux of $P\sim6.0\times10^{-6}$ Torr prior to growth.
+The substrates are outgassed for 30 minutes at $T\simeq610$ \textdegree C in an As beam flux of $P\sim6.0\times10^{-6}$ Torr prior to growth, where the temperature of the substrate was evaluated using a factory-calibrated pyrometer (Ircon Modline 7).
 We always confirm clear single-crystalline features in the reflection-high-energy-electron-diffraction (RHEED) patterns of the substrate after this process.
 The substrate temperature is typically $T\simeq640$ \textdegree C during growth.
-The deposition rate of GaAs is calibrated to be $\simeq2.83$ {\AA}/s for all growths by tuning the temperature of the Ga oven based on RHEED oscillations.
+This growth temperature was chosen based on our past experience for growing ultra-high-quality samples.
+For such samples, the typical temperature window for optimal growth was $\simeq\pm10$ \textdegree C. The deposition rate of GaAs is calibrated to be $\simeq2.83$ {\AA}/s for all growths by tuning the temperature of the Ga oven based on RHEED oscillations.
 We tune the Al growth rate in a similar fashion to obtain the barrier alloy fraction of choice.
-The barrier alloy fraction is 32\% for the samples whose data are shown in Fig. 1(c) while the record-quality samples use a stepped-barrier structure with alloy fractions 24\% and 12\%.
-The specifics of the sample structure of the record-quality samples can be found in Supplementary Information Section I.
+The barrier alloy fraction is 32\% for the samples whose data are shown in Fig. 1(c) while the ultra-high-mobility samples use a stepped-barrier structure with alloy fractions 24\% and 12\%.
+The specifics of the sample structure of the ultra-high-mobility samples can be found in Supplementary Information Section II.

 {\bf Transport measurements}